-8. APPEAL RIGHTS
+9. APPEAL RIGHTS

 The rights of an applicant to appeal to a tribunal or the Planning and Environment Court against a decision about a development application are set out in chapter 6, part 1 of the Planning Act 2016.
-There may also be a right to make an application for a declaration by a tribunal (see chapter 6, part 2 of the Planning Act 2016).
+For particular applications, there may also be a right to make an application for a declaration by a tribunal (see chapter 6, part 2 of the Planning Act 2016).